-- 1. The second day of the meeting involved identifying specific indicators-core or essential indicators-for each of the five listed above.
-It was understood that the list of indicators could be expanded substantially, but the Working Group decided to focus its attention on the core set of demand reduction indicators needed to help the target audience determine optimal demand reduction strategies, policies, and programs. - 2.
-One important conclusion that quickly emerged from the Working Group deliberations is that demand reduction strategies, policies, and programs should focus on the individual and the social context and not the specific drug consumed.
-Demand reduction should be person-focused, with social integration into the community being the ultimate challenge and outcome for all demand reduction strategies, policies, and programs. - 3.
-The target audience must at a minimum two types of professional groups: include high-level policy officials, planners or individuals who do day-to-day policy and program work, and, experts in demand reduction.
-This audience is key to shaping a member state's demand reduction strategies, policies, and programs. - 4.
-The Working Group discussed the reality that the demand reduction framework and guide would represent the ideal system and reference for a member state to use in order to inform its demand reduction strategies, policies, and programs.
-It was understood that at any given time not all member states might possess the resources, information or surveillance systems for each of the recommended indicators.
+- It was important to identify a set of specific indicators-core or essential indicators-for each of the five categories listed above.
+It was understood that the list of indicators could be expanded substantially, but the Working Group decided to focus its attention on the core set of demand reduction indicators most needed to help the target audience of the information framework determine optimal demand reduction strategies, policies, and programs. - 2.
+One important conclusion that quickly emerged from the Working Group deliberations is that demand reduction strategies, policies, and programs should focus on the individual and the social context and not a specific drug consumed.
+Demand reduction should be personfocused, with social integration into the community being the ultimate end state or impact sought for all demand reduction strategies, policies, and programs. - 3.
+It was decided that the Information Framewrok should be directed to a target audience who are most involved in shaping demand reduction strategies, policies, and programs.
+The Working Group determined that the target audience must at a minimum include two professional groups: a) high-level policy officials, planners or individuals who do day-to-day policy and program work, and, b) experts in demand reduction.
+Together, this audience is the core group most responsible for shaping a member state's demand reduction strategies, policies, and programs.

+4. The Working Group discussed the reality that the demand reduction framework and guide would represent the ideal system and reference for a member state to use in order to inform its demand reduction strategies, policies, and programs.
+It was understood that at any given time not all member states might possess similar resources or capacity required to support the information, or surveillance systems for each of the recommended indicators.
 It was the hope of the Working Group that once a consensus was reached among the member states about the information framework, that it would serve as a guide for each member state to close information gaps.